What is Enhanced Container Isolation?

 What happens when Enhanced Container Isolation is turned on?

-When Enhanced Container Isolation is turned on, the following features are enabled:
+When Enhanced Container Isolation is turned on, the following features and security techniques are enabled:

 • The root user in the container maps to an unprivileged user inside the Docker Desktop Linux VM.

 • Containers become harder to breach.
-For example, sensitive system calls are vetted and portions of /proc and /sys are emulated.
+For example, sensitive system calls are vetted and portions of /proc and /sys are emulated inside the container.

 • Users can continue using containers as usual, including bind mounting host directories, volumes, etc.